waelhassan-dev/account-statement-service/README.md

 - [Maven 3](https://maven.apache.org)

 ## Running the application locally
-First of, navigate to application.yml > `jdbc-url` configuration, you will need to put the full path of MS Access repository location in your machine.
+First of, navigate to both application.yml and application-test.yml >> `jdbc-url` configuration, you will need to put the full path of MS Access repository location in your machine.

 Then, there are several ways to run a Spring Boot application on your local machine.
 One way is to execute the `main` method in the `com.nagarro.account.statement.AccountStatementServiceApplication` class from your IDE.